 Examples of failures due to poor execution are prevalent.
-Similarly examples of failures because of a shitty idea are equally prevalent.
-The most recent example of such is anonymous social app ‘Secret’, team Secret executed it well and it experienced an extraordinary growth for awhile and then it started to see the dip and then down for once and all.
-The reason was not because they did not execute it well, but because the idea of an anonymous social media app actually does not work.
-Social media requires credibility; people need to have a reason to spend time on a social media.
-And for an anonymous social media it is too difficult to do that.
+Similarly, examples of failures because of a shitty idea are equally prevalent.
+The most recent example of such is the anonymous social app ‘Secret’, team Secret executed it well and it experienced extraordinary growth for a while and then it started to see the dip and then down for once and all.
+The reason was not that they did not execute it well, but because the idea of an anonymous social media app does not work.
+Social media requires credibility; people need to have a reason to spend time on social media.
+And for an anonymous social media, it is too difficult to do that.
 The idea was not good enough to go big.

-A great business starts with a great idea not great execution.
-You need something first which has right kind of product market fit otherwise you will only hit the wall and will never be able to break it.
+A great business starts with a great idea, not great execution.
+You need something first which has the right kind of product-market fit otherwise you will only hit the wall and will never be able to break it.
 No one starts a company right away.
 Starting a company right away is a bad idea.
 You start with an idea.
 You test the water and then you move on.

 A startup is like a puzzle, you know there is an answer but you can’t exactly point it out right away.
 If your company is not a puzzle to most people, it means your idea is either too generic or a derivative idea which can be replicated easily.

 A startup is like a puzzle, you know there is an answer but you can’t exactly point it out right away.
-If your company is not a puzzle to most people, it means your idea is either too generic or a derivative idea which can be replicated easily.
-A good idea is hard to replicate because founder who comes up with the idea controls so many things and is able to explore many parts of that idea.
-Let’ explore few bare truth why idea comes first and critical to the success of a startup, even for a successful execution:
+If your company is not a puzzle to most people, it means your idea is either too generic or a derivative idea that can be replicated easily.
+A good idea is hard to replicate because the founder who comes up with the idea controls so many things and can explore many parts of that idea.
+Let’s explore a few aspects of why idea comes first and is critical to the success of a startup, even for successful execution:

 1. Great idea makes execution easy: great idea excites people.
 It draws lots of early attention and support.
 Consequently, it becomes easy to find great people, build a good team and execute.

 2. It is hard to replicate: Monopoly makes a good business.
 If your idea is easy to replicate it is never going to be a big business.
-A good idea is hard to replicate thus gives a good chance to build big business.
+A good idea is hard to replicate thus giving a good chance to build a big business.

 Then and again, having a great startup idea is hard.
 Good ideas are often overlooked or seemed too early a move or sound terrible.
 That’s an advantage.
 It cuts off the competition.